-Upcycling to me is all about turning the old and unloved into something more beautiful.
+Upcycling, to me, is all about turning the old and unloved into something more beautiful.
 One of my favourite things to make is faux flowers from repurposed rubbish.
-In the past, I’ve made beautiful map roses and sweater felt flowers.
-This time I show you how to make fabric flowers from old bed sheets.
+I’ve made beautiful map roses, a denim flower bouquet and sweater felt flowers in the past.
+I will show you how to make fabric flowers from old bedsheets.

 But don’t ask me what kind of flowers they are.
-They are a made up upcycled flower.
+They are a made-up species of upcycled flower.

 These flowers were made in an afternoon with an old bed sheet and some floristry wire.
-So they cost very little to make.
-I made some pink watercolour flowers and left some au naturale but you can make them any sharpie colour that you want.
+They cost very little to make.
+I made some pink

-- Craft wire about 0.5mm thick – This comes in lots of different colours, I used pink for these flowers but I’ve also used silver in the past.
+- Craft wire about 0.5mm thick – This comes in many different colours; I used pink for these flowers, but I’ve also used silver in the past.

 - Green florists tape

 Step 1: Cut a random piece of fabric from your bedsheet about 2ft square, and iron it flat.

 Step 2: Cut several lengths of the craft wire about 30cm in length.
 Bearing in mind six pieces of wire are needed for each flower.

 Make a frame for each petal by twisting each wire into a long petal shape with a small stem.